javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter2.md

   * `title`, the title of the part or section.
 In a printed book, a section is shown as a page that separates chapters.
 In a web book, the section is only shown in the table of contents.

-These elevent content types defined by **easybook** are enough to publish most books, but if you need it, the next chapter explains how to create new content types.
+These nineteen content types defined by **easybook** are enough to publish most books, but if you need it, the next chapter explains how to create new content types.

 ## Editions ##